Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Linear Algebra Subroutines

 \begin{enumerate} \item For each row $i \in [d]$ of $M$: \begin{enumerate} \item For each $j \in \{i, \dots, n\}$, apply phase and Hadamard gates so that either $m_{i,j} = 1$ and $m_{i,n+j} =0$ or both are $0$. \item If $m_{i,i} = 0$, then find a $k \in \{i+1, \dots, n\}$ for which $m_{i,k} = 1$.\footnote{At least one such $k$ must exist, for if it didn't, then the $i$th row would be all 0's, which is impossible since the rows of $M$ are linearly independent.} Apply a $\mathrm{CNOT}$ with control qubit $i$ and target qubit $k$ so that $m_{i,i} = 1$. \item For each $j \in \{i+1,\ldots, n\}$, if $m_{i,j} = 1$, apply $\mathrm{CNOT}$ with control qubit $i$ and target qubit $j$. \item For $j \in \{i+1, \dots, d\}$, set $m_{j,i} = 0$.\footnote{This corresponds to adding the $i$th row to the $j$th row, which, as mentioned earlier, does not change the subspace spanned by the rows of $M$.} \end{enumerate} \item Apply a Hadamard gate to each of the first $d$ qubits. \item For $i \in \{0, \ldots, d-1\}$, apply a $\mathrm{CNOT}$ with control qubit $n-i$ and target qubit $d-i$.
 Then apply a $\mathrm{CNOT}$ with control qubit $d-i$ and target qubit $n-i$. \end{enumerate}

 Let $C$ denote the Clifford circuit described by the above process.
 The algorithm concludes by outputting $C$.
 We apply $O(n)$ Clifford gates and do at most $O(d)$ row-sum operations per row.
-Thus, looping over the matrix $M$ takes $O(nd)$ time, and therefore the overall running time is $O(m n \cdot \min(m,n))$, due to the Gaussian elimination step at the beginning of the algorithm.
-The size of the circuit is at most $O(nd)$.
+Thus, each iteration of Step 1 takes $O(nd)$ time.
+Since $d \leq \min(m, n)$, the overall running time is therefore $O(m n \cdot \min(m,n))$, due to the Gaussian elimination step at the beginning of the algorithm and the size of the circuit is at most $O(nd)$.

-To prove correctness, we must argue that $C(H)= 0^{2n-d} \times \F_2^{d}$, or equivalently, that the algorithm above maps $M$ to a matrix as in \cref{eq:matrix-target}.
+To prove correctness, we must argue that $C(A)= 0^{2n-d} \times \F_2^{d}$, or equivalently, that the algorithm above maps $M$ to a matrix as in \cref{eq:matrix-target}.

 First, we show that Step 1 of the algorithm maps $M$ to a matrix of the form

 where $I$ is the $d \times d$ identity matrix.
 It is clear that after the first iteration of Step 1 completes, $m_{1,1} =1$ and the remaining entries of the first row and column are $0$'s.
 By way of induction, assume that this is true after the first $i-1$ iterations, so that the resulting matrix looks as follows: